Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: Simulation Results

 Since EE can be improved evidently when the traffic load is light, we set $M_D = M_R = 5$, which is half of the maximal number of users that can be supported by the BSs.
-The initial positions of the users are uniformly distributed in the first cell.
-The initial velocity is set to be $20$~m/s.
-We do not study how to predict the trajectory of each user, and apply a simple way to illustrate the performance of different policies.
-Specifically, the predicted locations of the user is obtained by assuming that each user travels along the predicted route with the initial velocity.